 Book: The Compounding Effect

-Lessons: This book taught me lots of little changes compound to become huge…one example exercising 1h a day every day can lead to many benefits.
+Lessons: This book taught me that little changes compound to become huge…one example exercising 1h a day every day can lead to many benefits.
 Investing every month, every year for 10-30 years compound like crazy!

 Book: Grit: The Power of Passion and Perseverance